 Services like diagnostic testing or ultrasounds obviously cannot be done virtually, but things like emergency rooms visits have been shown to be reduced by using telehealth services.

 The Covid-19 pandemic has helped to usher in more widespread adoption of telehealth services, especially with its new reimbursement policies.
-But, whether those reimbursement options remain once the pandemic subsides is yet to be seen.
+As the various waves of the pandemic subside, it seems that these new reimbursement policies are here to stay.

 For now, it seems as if a hybrid approach to physical therapy is slowly emerging.
 This model supports in-person visits being supplemented with digital technology in order to provide timely, accessible, and cost effective treatments for physical therapy patients.